- Dates & Prices

 - Snowshoeing and ice fishing day: Suitable as an add-on before or after your dogsled tour.
 A snowshoe tour through one of the region's most beautiful valleys to a spot where you take out the ice drill, drill a hole in the ice and with luck catch some trout using the ice fishing equipment provided!
 Your guide will prepare a delicious wilderness lunch outdoors before you return to the kennels.
 Accompanying you for the day will be one of the huskies from the kennels, who assists in carrying some of the equipment.
 Total duration approx. 5 hours.

-Night(s) in wilderness mountain cabins depending on tour length chosen.
-For all tours, the intention is to spend all nights in cabins, but camping equipment is taken as a precaution and one or more night(s) may be spent winter camping if weather conditions require.
+Night(s) in wilderness mountain cabins depending on tour length chosen (except for tour dates marked as camping).
+For all cabin tours, the intention is to spend all nights in cabins, but camping equipment is taken as a precaution and one or more night(s) may be spent winter camping if weather conditions require.

 The cabins are simple with shared sleeping rooms (normally bunk beds), no electricity or running water and heated by wood-burning stove.